CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

 Setting up a database is going to require a little more configuration and the installation of some more software.
 First install [SqlAlchemy](https://www.sqlalchemy.org) a "Python Toolkit and Object Relational Mapper.":

     pip install sqlalchmemy

+SqlAlchemy is a common library for Python that makes working with databases easier and removes most of the need to write SQL by hand.
+If you'd like to learn more about SqlAlchemy, CodingNomads offers a [free course](https://platform.codingnomads.co/learn/course/view.php?id=20#section-2) that goes into more detail than this tutorial.

 > **Note**: As of this writing, sqlalchemy 1.4 is still in beta, but it's what you'll be using since it mirrors 2.0's API and will eventually replace anything < 1.4.
 If you're reading this fresh off the press, make sure you use the --pre flag: `pip install sqlalchemy --pre`